gsoft-inc/wl-squide/docs/troubleshooting.md

 ## React context values are undefined

-If you are encountering undefined values when providing a React context from the host application and consuming the context in modules, it is likely due to two possible reasons: either you have two instances of React, or you have multiple instances of that React context.
+If your application utilize [remote modules](./reference/registration/registerRemoteModules.md) and you are encountering `undefined` values when providing a React context from the host application and consuming the context in modules, it is likely due to two possible reasons: either you have two instances of React, or you have multiple instances of that React context.

 To resolve this issue: